"Actionable Insights to Fuel Your Growth"

 For instance, in December 2025, Petronas LNG entered into a liquefied natural gas supply arrangement with the Singapore trading division of China National Offshore Oil Corporation (CNOOC).
 The subsidiary of the Malaysian state giant Petronas stated that it has signed a Sale & Purchase Agreement (SPA) with CNOOC Gas & Power Singapore Trading & Marketing for the delivery of one million tons of LNG annually.

-Over the forecast period, the Latin America and Middle East & Africa regions.
+In 2025, Latin America generated USD 400.49 Billion, contributing 6.94% to global market revenue, and is projected to grow to USD 445.0 Billion in 2026.
 The Latin America market is growing due to expanding upstream investments in offshore and unconventional resources, rising domestic energy demand, increased refining capacity, and government initiatives to boost production and reduce fuel imports.
-The Latin America market in 2025 is expected to reach a valuation of USD 400.49 billion.

 Vendors are Actively Discovering New Oil and Gas Resources Through Increased Exploration Activities